ucl-respiratory/preinvasive/README.md

 ## Preinvasive Study

-This repository contains the code used in our publication "Deciphering the genomic, epigenomic and transcriptomic landscapes of pre-invasive lung cancer lesions".
+This repository contains the code used in our publication "Deciphering the genomic, epigenomic and transcriptomic landscapes of pre-invasive lung cancer lesions" by Teixeira, Pipinikas, Pennycuick et. al., published in Nature Medicine 2019.
+The full publication is located at http://dx.doi.org/10.1038/s41591-018-0323-0 - please cite this publication if using any code from this repository.

 All R code used to analyse genomic, gene expression and methylation data is included.